Flap (aeronautics): Leading edge flap

 The entire leading edge of the wing rotates downward, effectively increasing camber and also slightly reducing chord.
 Most commonly found on fighters with very thin wings unsuited to other leading edge high lift devices.
+Slats are one of such devices, Slats are extendable high lift devices on the leading edge of the wings of some fixed wing aircraft.
+Their purpose is to increase lift during low speed operations such as take-off, initial climb, approach and landing.

 Blown flap

-A type of Boundary Layer Control System, blown flaps pass engine-generated air or exhaust over the flaps to increase lift beyond that attainable with mechanical flaps.
+A type of Boundary Layer Control System, blown flaps pass engine-generated air or exhaust over the flaps to reduce stalling speed below that attainable with mechanical flaps.
 Types include the original (internally blown flap) which blows compressed air from the engine over the top of the flap, the externally blown flap, which blows engine exhaust over the upper and lower surfaces of the flap, and upper surface blowing which blows engine exhaust over the top of the wing and flap.
-While testing was done in Britain and Germany before the Second World War, and flight trials started, the first production aircraft with blown flaps wasn't until the 1957 Lockheed T2V SeaStar.
+While testing was done in Britain and Germany before the Second World War, and flight trials started, the first production aircraft with blown flaps was not until the 1957 Lockheed T2V SeaStar.
 Upper Surface Blowing was used on the Boeing YC-14 in 1976.